raspberrypilearning/raspberry-pi-command/en/step_2.md

 ![Echo output](images/command-hello-world-output.png)

 --- task ---
-Now use `echo` with text of your choice instead of "Hello World".
+Now use `echo` with text of your choice, instead of "Hello World".

 --- /task ---

 --- task ---
-If you include a single quotation mark in your text, then you'll see a `>` prompt because the command thinks that you haven't finished entering text.
+If you include a single quotation mark in your text, then you'll see a `>` prompt because the command thinks that you have not finished entering text.
 Try it:

 ```bash
 echo It's Monday